 48% of the Fortune 500 and 63% of the Fortune 100 have committed to accelerating their efforts to dramatically cut their greenhouse gas emissions.

 As the targets become more aggressive, companies are seeking new approaches to procuring clean energy.
-Virtual power purchase agreements (VPPAs) have emerged as a popular way to decarbonize corporate energy consumption rapidly and at scale.
+For Sprint, which announced a deal for 182 MW of wind in 2019, and others virtual power purchase agreements (VPPAs) have emerged as a popular way to decarbonize corporate energy consumption rapidly and at scale.

 Why choose VPPAs?There are three primary reasons enterprises choose VPPAs.